google/TensorNetwork/docs/basic_mps.rst

-Basic Operations with Matrix Product States
+Basic Introduction to Matrix Product States
 ===========================================

-In this tutorial we will set up a basic Matrix Product state with the use of the TensorNetwork library.
-We apply two very simple algorithms: retreving a selected component from the structure and calculating the inner product of two MPS.
+In this tutorial we will give a basic introduction to Matrix Product States (MPS), and show how to efficiently compute tensor-components of an MPS, and overlaps between two MPS.

 We'll be using the following libraries: